Battle of Cape Lopez

 The Battle of Cape Lopez was fought in early 1722 during the Golden Age of Piracy.
-A Royal Navy man-of-war under Captain Chaloner Ogle defeated the pirate ship of Bartholomew Roberts off the coast of Gabon, West Africa.
+HMS Swallow, a British ship of the line under Captain Chaloner Ogle, defeated the pirate ship of Bartholomew Roberts off the coast of Gabon, West Africa.

 Background

 Roberts was the most successful pirate of the Golden Age; he captured well over 400 vessels ranging from small fishing boats to large frigates.
-In April 1721, Roberts, also known as "Black Bart", was sailing the coast of Martinique when he came across a French frigate of fifty-two guns and captured her.
+In April 1721, Roberts, later known as "Black Bart", was sailing the coast of Martinique when he came across a French frigate of fifty-two guns and captured her.
 Aboard the vessel was the governor of the French colony who was hanged by Roberts from the yardarm of his ship.
 This act proved to be his downfall as it was apparently the final straw.
 In retaliation for Black Bart's repeated attacks on fleets of merchant ships and his killing of the governor, the French Navy and the Royal Navy dispatched several warships to hunt the pirates.
 Roberts and his men captured the two French warships off the Senegal River's mouth, the sixteen-gun sloop-of-war Comte de Toulouse and a ten-gun brig.
 Comte de Toulouse was renamed the Ranger and the brig Little Ranger.
 After taking the two Frenchmen, the pirates sailed southeast for the present day Gabon.